 A 1,153 hp headline is useless unless the reader knows what problem it solves

 That is the heart of this article.
-Technical content fails when it treats features as the finish line.
-Features are raw material.
+Technical content fails when it treats features as the finish line, because features are only the raw material.
 The page has to explain what those features mean in practice, who they help, what they cost, and when they matter.
-If you want to know why is my Shopify website not showing up on Google, start there.
+If you want to know why your Shopify website is not showing up on Google, start there.

 Features do not explain meaning, constraints do

 Constraints are the part of the story most product pages leave out, and they are the part shoppers actually need.
 Constraints are range, battery weight, charging time, fit, compatibility, maintenance, price, and the kind of buyer the product suits.
-They are the edges of the box, the part that tells you whether the thing will work in your life or merely look good in a photo.
+They mark the limits of the thing, and they tell you whether it will work in your life or only look good in a photo.

 Why product pages lose search visibility when they read like spec sheets